arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 strings.
-As for the field values, though, `parsePerson` could smartly delegate the parsing of GUIDs, strings and dates to some specialized sub-functions.
+As for the field values, though, `parsePerson` could smartly delegate parsing of GUIDs, strings and dates to some specialized sub-functions.
 Each would have a specific signature:

 ```fsharp